 If you are experiencing any of the above, you do not have to be stuck living this way.
 There are many tools and strategies that can help you feel better.
 Some of them involve doing some in-office or online counseling, but others can be learned and taken home with you.
 Please check out the "Tools" page for some strategies you can incorporate into your life.
 Of course, if you are feeling suicidal or have no energy, please see your Primary Care Physician to rule out any kind of medical problem, or see a Psychiatrist to be evaluated for a possible prescription for an anti-depressant.

 You deserve to feel better, and I would love to help you conquer the depression you've been experiencing.
-To schedule a time to get together to see if working with me would be a good fit for you, please call me at 480-603-5360 or use the form below.
+To schedule an appointment, please call me at 480-603-5360 or use the form below.